skyler-ruiter/FastLoad/readme.md

 # FastLoad

-**FastLoad** is an open source code that optimize sparse matrix-vector multiplication (SpMV) based on CSC format on GPUs.
+**FastLoad** is an open-source code that optimizes sparse matrix-vector multiplication (SpMV) based on CSC format on GPUs.

 ## Contact us